What do different colours mean?

 Where do I start with MY website?

 Your website is your shop front.
-The main difference when compared with a physical store is that it has the capacity to have millions of potential customers viewing what you have to offer on any one day.
+One difference when compared with a physical store is that an online store has the capacity to have millions of prospects viewing what you have to offer on any given day.
 As with any content marketing strategy, you need reliable information about your target market.
 If you are selling chunky, outdoor clothing, you are less likely to want your primary website colours to be silver or gold.
 At the same time, you want to stand out from the crowd, so you may want to have some bright colours in your logo, to differentiate it from the more staid greens and browns that may be more commonly seen for such sites.

 Your choice of colours is vital; too many colours and the website will seem disjointed.
 Too few colours and it may give the impression of being boring.
 It is worth carrying out some research on the different perceptions of colours associated with your target market.
 It is a fine balance between having sufficient colour contrast to create an interesting website shop front and having colours that look incongruous with your product or service.
 Your own preferences are also important.
 You would probably be very uncomfortable with a website that used all your least favourite colours, though some compromise may be necessary if there are compelling reasons for using a particular colour, even in small doses.